 Serving as Lead Consultant of Equity, Access, and Diversity, Hollis speaks nationally and internationally including appearances in Milan, Italy; Oxford, England; New York, New York; Los Angeles, California, Texas, and Pennsylvania.
 Hollis was featured in MAINLINE TODAY as one of 21 Power Women.
 Hollis is an associate professor at Morgan State University.

-Dr. Leah P. Hollis is the Founder and President of Patricia Berkly, LLC, a healthy workplace advocate and diversity trainer.
-Her recent book, Bully in the Ivory Tower: How Aggression and Incivility Erode American Higher Education is available on amazon.com.
-Findings reveal that workplace bullying occurs at an even higher rate in higher education.
-The study also offers solutions for individuals, middle managers, and executive leadership.
-Dr. Hollis is a noted trainer, educator, and researcher who has helped over 175 schools deal with bullying on campus.
-She has continued her research with The Coercive Community College (2016) which was published by Emerald Publications (UK).
+Dr. Leah P. Hollis is the Founder and President of Patricia Berkly, LLC, a healthy workplace advocate, and diversity trainer.
+Her recent book, Human Resource Perspectives on Workplace Bullying in Higher Education: Understanding Vulnerable Employees Experiences is available on amazon.com.
+This book examines the structural and organizational problems which enable workplace bullying.
+Further, the study makes a case for how women, people of color, and the LGBTQ community are most vulnerable.
+Dr. Hollis is a noted trainer, educator, and researcher who has helped over 250 schools deal with bullying on campus.
+Her other books include Bully in the Ivory Tower (2012) and The Coercive Community College (2016) which was published by Emerald Publications (UK).

 Dr. Hollis currently serves as an Associate Professor at Morgan State University, in Baltimore, Maryland, USA.

 Click link here for some highlights on speaking / training regarding workplace bullying and abuse on the job.

 Dr. Leah P. Hollis is available for keynote speeches, in person and virtual workshops and other custom training activities.